1 | Venezuelan lancehead |

 The name Monsignifer is derived from the Latin words Mons for “fire” and signifer for mountain.
 This references where it was first discovered: the Refugio Los Volcanes in Santa Cruz department, Bolivia.

-Bothrops monsignifer normally sticks to the ground, but still possesses tree-climbing skills, as they’ve been spotted 1.4 metres high in a magnolia tree.
-The original study found evidence of rodent consumption, and a captive female gave birth to 18 live young, 2 dead and 16 alive.
+Bothrops monsignifer normally sticks to the ground, but still possesses tree-climbing skills, as they’ve been spotted 1.4 metres high in a magnolia tree before.
+The original study found evidence of rodent consumption, and a captive female once gave birth to 18 live young, 2 dead and 16 alive.

 7 | Pampas lancehead |

 This Bothrops pitviper is found in extreme southern Brazil, in the state of Rio Grande as well as eastern Uruguay.
-This is a species of forests and forest edges, where they wait menacingly in a mosaic mixture of alternating light and shadows, which blends perfectly with their patterns.
+This is a species of forests and forest edges, where they wait menacingly in a mosaic mixture of alternating light and shadows, which blends perfectly with their light and dark patterns.

 Pampas lanceheads are commonly found on the borders of agricultural areas, but avoid open grassland.
 They also appear on the edges of rural houses.
 Though they prefer forests, they’re not a rainforest addict; they can survive in degraded forests heavily disturbed by mankind.